Constance Demby

 Constance Mary Demby (née Eggers; May 9, 1939 – March 20, 2021) was an American musician, composer, painter, sculptor, and multimedia producer.
-Her music fell into several categories, most notably new age, ambient and space music.
+Her music included new age, ambient, and space music styles.
 She is best known for her 1986 album Novus Magnificat and her two experimental musical instruments, the sonic steel space bass and the whale sail.

-Early life
+Early life and education

-Demby was born in Oakland, California in May 1939.
-After the family moved to Connecticut, Demby began classical piano lessons at age 8, and soon became confident enough to perform solo and in a group.
-She continued with her music studies, during which Demby also took to painting and sculpture and received an Excellence in Art award for her work from Pine Manor College in Wellesley, Massachusetts.
-Demby studied sculpture and painting at the University of Michigan in Ann Arbor, where in 1960, she received a Highby Award for excellence in art.
+Demby was born in Oakland, California, on May 9, 1939.
+After the family moved to Connecticut, Demby began classical piano lessons at age eight, and soon became confident enough to perform solo and in a group.
+In addition to music, she also took to painting and sculpture and received an "Excellence in Art" award for her work from Pine Manor College in Chestnut Hill, Massachusetts.

+Demby studied sculpture and painting at the University of Michigan in Ann Arbor, Michigan, where she received a Highby Award for excellence in art in 1960.